There's nothing we love more than an adorable pic of the Cambridge family disembarking from a flight on one of their many royal tours.

 ‘While there is no official rule on this, and royal heirs have travelled together in the past, it is something that the Queen has the final say on.’

-Fifth in line behind William’s children is their uncle Prince Harry, followed by the Duke of York Prince Andrew, and then his daughters, Princess Beatrice and Princess Eugenie.
+Sixth in line behind William’s children is their uncle Prince Harry, followed by his son, Master Archie Mountbatten-Windsor.

 When Princess Charlotte was born in May 2015, she became the first royal daughter with the right to take precedence over any future younger brothers, after laws giving sons priority were changed in 2011.